Set yourself apart and get more from your Delta experience. Join the Honors program. It’s challenging. It’s rewarding. And, it’s free to apply.

 “I split my volunteer hours between a volunteer opportunity I sought out in my community, and a volunteer opportunity from one of my professors.
 Having the option to do both was great for me.”

 Honors Program Scholarships

-The Honors Program Scholarships are awarded to several Honors students each year.
+The Honors Program Scholarships are awarded to several active Honors students each year.
 The scholarships are merit-based and no financial need is necessary.
 To apply for these scholarships students must have applied and been accepted into the Honors Program.
 Students must be registered for at least six credits.

 We have agreements in place with other colleges and universities, so when you transfer from Delta your Honors education goes with you.

 This agreement is designed to facilitate the transition of students from Delta College (Delta) to the Honors Program at Central Michigan University (CMU).
 This agreement applies to students who transfer to CMU with an associate’s degree or with 56 or more semester credits or with the MACRAO agreement but does not guarantee acceptance into CMU or the CMU Honors Program.
 Delta transfer students must have a cumulative grade point average of at least 3.5 at Delta or be a Delta College Honors Certificate recipient to apply to the CMU Honors Program.